AjayKMehta/setup-machine/NeovimNotes.md

 You can go to these marks using `` ` `` or go to first non-blank character in containing line using `'`, e.g. `'"` goes to first non-blank character of line you were on when you last closed the file.

 ### Registers

+Registers are like clipboards but again more powerful 😀

 There are ten types of registers: